Global Engineering Plastic Market Research Report 2020-2026

 Market Segmentation

-The global engineering plastic market is segmented in MRFR’s report on the basis of product, application, and region.
+The Engineering Plastic Market is segmented in MRFR’s report on the basis of product, application, and region.
 By product, the market is segmented into polyamide, acrylonitrile butadiene styrene (ABS), thermoplastics, polyesters, polycarbonates, and others.
 Among these, the ABS segment accounts for the largest share on the basis of product due to the high demand for it.
 ABS is in high demand as it has properties such as chemical resistance, high temperature resistance, mechanical potency, and several others.

 Applications of engineering plastics are found in construction, electrical & electronics, automotive, consumer goods, and others.
 The automotive segment is the largest consumer of engineering plastic as they have extensive applications in the automotive industry.
 Used for production of lighting components, connectors, and other automotive parts, engineering plastics are expected to witness increased demand from this segment due to increasing demand for personal transportation vehicles.